Technical Rescue Team

 The TRT team extends the capabilities of fire-rescue and medical response to confined space rescue, high angle rescue, trench/excavation rescue, under-water related emergencies, structural collapse/emergency shoring, heavy extrication, urban search and rescue, and damage reconnaissance.
 The team responds to mitigate both natural and man-made disasters on a local, regional, state and federal level.

 The York County TRT is one of several regional partners that participate in the Peninsula Regional Technical Rescue Team and the Tidewater Regional Technical Rescue Team.
 These are programs designed to coordinate special response assets associated with technical rescue to the citizens of the Hampton Roads and Middle Peninsula Region.
 The YCFLS TRT is also involved with the National Urban Search and Rescue (US&R) Response System, established under the authority of the Federal Emergency Management Agency (FEMA) in 1989.
 This is a framework for structuring local emergency service personnel into integrated disaster response task forces.

 FEMA US&R Virginia Task Force 2 is based out of Virginia Beach and has task force of 72-persons available for national missions at a moments notice.
 There are approximately 180 total members assigned on the task force.
 Task Force Specialists include firefighters and paramedics from Virginia Beach, Chesapeake, Newport News, York County, James City County, Williamsburg, Norfolk and local military installations' Fire Departments.
-Civilians are also deployed that include highly trained emergency room physicians, canine handlers, structural engineers, communication experts and heavy equipment & rigging specialists.
+Civilians are also deployed that include highly trained emergency room physicians, canine handlers, structural engineers, communication experts and heavy equipment and rigging specialists.